jdereg/json-io/user-guide.md

 Many projects use `JsonWriter` to write an object to JSON, then use the `JsonReader` to read it in, cloning the original object graph:

     Employee emp;
-    // emp obtained from database
+    // emp obtained from somewhere...
-    Employee deepCopy = (Employee) cloneObject(emp);
+    Employee deepCopy = (Employee) Json.Io.deepCopy(emp, null, null);   // ReadOptions, WriteOptions can be null

-    public Object cloneObject(Object root)
-    {
-        return JsonReader.toObjects(JsonWriter.toJson(root));
-    }

 #### Debugging
-Instead of doing `System.out.println()` debugging, call `JsonWriter.objectToJson(obj)` and dump that String out.
-It will reveal the object in all it's detail.
-Use the pretty-print feature to make the JSON more human-readable.
+Instead of `System.out.println()` debugging, call `JsonIo.toJson(obj, writeOptions)` and dump the JSON string out.
+That will give you the full referenceable graph dump in JSON.
+Use the pretty-print feature of `WriteOptions` to make the JSON more human-readable.